mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary.md

 [What failure looks like](https://www.alignmentforum.org/posts/HBxe6wdjxK239zajf/what-failure-looks-like) by Paul Christiano, which I think could make for an interesting novel.

+Is it an AI Catastrophe for AGI to give us the entire Milky Way but take over the rest of the universe?
+Upon first glance, it seems like missing out on our cosmic endowment isn’t ideal, but it’s better than going extinct.

 # Week 3: Goal misgeneralization 🥅

 - **Goal misgeneralization:** An instance of misgeneralisation in which a system’s capabilities generalise but its goal does not generalise as desired.
 [Deepmind (2022)](https://deepmindsafetyresearch.medium.com/goal-misgeneralisation-why-correct-specifications-arent-enough-for-correct-goals-cf96ebc60924)<sup>[3](./AGI-Safety-Summary-Part-1#footnotes)</sup>